brikteknologier/roat/README.md

     the action is triggered.
  * `daemon`: When the action is triggered, Roat will kill currently running instances before starting a new subprocess.
+ * `unique`: Run at most one instance of this action at a time.
+If the action is triggered while a previous instance is still running, it will wait until the previous instance is complete before starting a new subprocess.
+    At most one such pending execution will be scheduled at a time.

 github
 ------